 The United States is a massive, international outlier when it comes to gun violence.
 Our rate of firearm deaths is five times higher than France, ten times higher than Italy, and twelve times higher than Australia.
 The only countries higher than us include Venezuela and Honduras.
 Many gun deaths are from suicide, which we consider a double tragedy.

+We support reasonable gun-safety measures for the protection of both citizens and police.
 Tragically, the 2022 fatal shootings in Bristol show that even police are vulnerable to the proliferation of guns.
 We must do better on guns to protect law enforcement.

 Democrats Ceci Maher and Keith Denning support stronger efforts on gun safety in Hartford.
 Selectman Ross Tartell and BOS candidate Farah Masani, who is married to a Wilton police officer, believe public safety is a priority at the local level as well.
 BOE Chair Ruth DeLuca and Democratic candidate Patrick Pearson share that concern and commitment for our schools.